ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 * Solaris - Tested with Solaris 10 / x86 / gcc-3.4.3 / blastwave,
 Solaris 10 / x86 / sunstudio12 / sunfreeware.
 OpenSolaris should work but has
 not been tested yet.
-Note that until either smartctl gets ATA support under Solaris or GSmartControl gets SCSI support, these configurations are essentially useless.
+Note: smartctl doesn't seem to support ATA under Solaris, while GSmartControl doesn't support SCSI yet.
+This only leaves various USB to ATA bridges.
+See smartctl (5), -d option for details.

 * Mac OS X - 3rd-party testing by Fink project.